-This year's FPA Leadership Award goes to Guyng Su Lee in recognition of his leadership in the KSTAR Tokamak project, Korean participation in the ITER project, and the Korean International Fusion Research Council (IFRC).
+This year's FPA Leadership Award goes to Guyng Su Lee in recognition of his leadership in the KSTAR tokamak project, Korean participation in the ITER Project, and the Korean nternational Fusion Research Council (IFRC).

 The FPA Distinguished Career Awards have been given annually since 1987 to individuals who have made distinguished lifelong career contributions to fusion development.